proxeygod/arduinocalculator/README.md

 Component's needed:

-1. Jumper wires/hookup wires
-(Jumper wire's are wires that have pins on the end usually they are messy.Hookup wires are wires that you cut sna strip they are more cleen thought.)
+1. Jumper wire or hookup wires: Jumper wire's are wires that have pins on the end and usually they are messy.
+Hookup wires are wires that you cut and strip and they are more clean though.
-I say to use jumper wires it is a mess but the beadboard connections dont end it in my oppinon.
+I recommend to use jumper wires because it is easier to connect them unlike hookup wires.

-2. Ardunio mega 2560 R3
-(This is another arudnio board I am using this becuase it has more pins it can hold more code)
+2. Ardunio mega 2560 R3: This is another arudnio board that I recommend using becuase it has more pins and it can hold more memory.

-3. 16x2 8-bit LCD Display
-(This is a spefic type fo display that I am using right now.It has 2 line's with 16 digit's whrer you cna pace most carecters.)
+3. 16x2 8-bit LCD Display: This is a specific type of display that has 2 line's with 16 digit's where you can insert most characters.

-4.resistors
-you will need 2 risistors one 1K Ω and one 220 Ω risistor.
+4. Resistors: A resistor is a peice of metal that takes some of the current and reduces it in the process it makes heat.
+For this project you will need a 1K Ω and one 220 Ω.

-5.breadboard
-(a breadboard is a mall area that you can connect pins or sensors to)
+8. Breadboard: A breadboard is a small board where you can connect pins or sensors to.

-6.Donloding wire
-(ot donlode the code to the arundio throught usb)

-Steps:first bring all the componets together
+9. Downloading wire: A wire that is used to connect to your computer on one end and other to arundio board through USB.

+Steps:

-1.Connect the pins of the 4x4 keypad to pins 9-2 using jumper wires
+1.Connect the pins of the 4x4 keypad to pins 9-2 using jumper wires.

-2. get a breadbaord and connect the 5v of the ardunio directly with a jumper wire to the plus (red) side of the power rails.
+2. Using the breadbaord, connect the 5v of the ardunio directly with a jumper wire to the plus (red) side of the power rails.

-Then also connect ground the same way to The minus (blue) sid eof the power rials.
+3. Connect ground the same way to the minus (blue) side of the power rials.

-3.connect the LCD to the breadboard at any plce you want
+4. Connect the LCD to the breadboard at any place you want

-4.connect pins VSS, RW, and K to the minus (blue) power rail.
+5. Connect pins VSS, RW, and K to the minus (blue) power rail.

-5.Connect VDD directly to the plus  (red) power rail.
+6. Connect VDD directly to the plus (red) power rail.

-6.Connect V0 with the 1K Ω resistor to the minus  (blue) power rail.
+7. Connect V0 with the 1K Ω resistor to the minus  (blue) power rail.

-7.Connect RS to pin 22
+8. Connect RS to pin 22.

-8.Connect the pins E to D7 to pins 23 - 31 in the layout below
+9. Connect the pins E to D7 to pins 23 - 31 in the layout below.

 Pin on LCD          Pin on Ardunio